Ruoqi9924/starter-hugo-academic-ruoqi9924/content/authors/admin/_index.md

     url: https://www.ntu.edu.sg/

 # Short bio (displayed in user profile at end of posts)
 bio: My research interest lies in the force-induced deformation behavior of metallic materials at the nano-scale.
-My main research methods include molecular dynamics (MD), first principles/density functional theory (DFT) and machine learning (ML).
+My main research methods include machine learning (ML), molecular dynamics (MD), and first principles/density functional theory (DFT).

 # Interests to show in About widget
 interests: